rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudblockstorage-cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To interact with Cloud Block Storage at the command line, you can use tools created specifically for the purpose of interacting with OpenStack-based clouds
+To interact with Cloud Block Storage at the command line, you can use tools created specifically for the purpose of interacting with OpenStack based clouds
-(nova, cinder)
+(nova and cinder)
 or general-purpose tools (cURL).

 Because Cloud Servers and Cloud Block Storage work so